microsoft/terraform-provider-power-platform/docs/data-sources/environments.md

 page_title: "powerplatform_environments Data Source - powerplatform"
 subcategory: ""
 description: |-
-  Fetches the list of environments in a tenant
+  Fetches the list of environments in a tenant.
+See Environments overview https://learn.microsoft.com/en-us/power-platform/admin/environments-overview for more information.
 ---

 # powerplatform_environments (Data Source)

-Fetches the list of environments in a tenant
+Fetches the list of environments in a tenant.
+See [Environments overview](https://learn.microsoft.com/en-us/power-platform/admin/environments-overview) for more information.

 ## Example Usage